elastic/opentelemetry/docs/onboarding/8_16/operator/README.md

 Depending on the deployment model (i.e. self-managed, ESS, serverless), different configuration will be needed.

+### Pre-requisites

+Before installing the operator follow these actions:

+1. Create an API Key

+2. Install the integration `Kubernetes OpenTelemetry Assets` in Kibana.

+3. Ensure you have `cluster-admin` privileges in your Kubernetes cluster.

 ### Installation

 All signals including logs, metrics, traces/APM go through the collector directly into Elasticsearch using the ES exporter, a collector's processor pipeline will be used to replace the APM server functionality.